challet/zoomorscroll/README.md

 # ZoomOrScroll

-Prevent map plugins from zooming while the page is being scrolled
+Prevent map plugins from zooming while the page is being scrolled.

 ## Getting Started